26 minute read

 # "d" is rightward movement in the positive x direction

 Similar to our Test 4-6 application, we move the triangle in the direction specified by the key press.
-Here, we make a translation matrix for the movement and then multiply it by the existing model matrix to get a new model matrix.
-We are using the @ operator since both of the matrices are NumPy arrays.
+Here, we make a translation matrix and then multiply it by the existing model matrix to get a new model matrix.
+We can use the @ operator to compose the matrices since they are NumPy arrays.

 Now add code for handling global rotations to the update method.